SaloniJhalani/Credit-Card-Segmentation/README.md

 - [Future Improvements](#future-improvements)

 ## Project Overview
-This project aims to develop a machine learning model to predict bank customer churn.
-Customer churn, also known as customer attrition, refers to the phenomenon where customers stop doing business with a company or switch to a competitor.
-By identifying potential churners in advance, banks can take proactive measures to retain valuable customers and minimize revenue loss.
-This repository provides a comprehensive solution for predicting customer churn using various machine learning algorithms.
+In this project, customer segmentation was conducted for credit card customers.
+The primary objective of this analysis was to divide the customer base into distinct segments based on specific characteristics.

+This segmentation enables businesses to gain valuable insights about their customers, which can be utilized to develop targeted marketing strategies and enhance overall business performance.

 ## Data Source
-The dataset used for this project can be obtained from [here](https://www.kaggle.com/datasets/adammaus/predicting-churn-for-bank-customers).
+The dataset used for this project can be obtained from [here](https://www.kaggle.com/datasets/arjunbhasin2013/ccdata).

 The dataset summarizes the usage behavior of about 9000 active credit card holders for 6 months.

 ## Website Link

-A web-based demonstration of this project can be accessed [here](https://bank-customer-churn-prediction.streamlit.app).
+A web-based demonstration of this project can be accessed [here]().

 ## Implementation Details